UW launches online training for outdoor guides

-Faculty in the Haub School of Environment and Natural Resources, in collaboration with outdoor professionals, have been working on the non-credit six-week course for the last two years, and the first session is set to get underway Monday.
+Faculty in the Haub School of Environment and Natural Resources, in collaboration with outdoor professionals, have been working on the non-credit six-week course for the last two years, and the first session got underway April 12.

 “These are skills and abilities that every person leading others in the outdoors needs to have,” he said.